$790M settlement in lawsuit over Rams’ St. Louis departure

 “This historic agreement closes a long chapter for our region, securing hundreds of millions of dollars for our communities while avoiding the uncertainty of the trial and appellate process,” read a statement from St. Louis Mayor Tishaura Jones and St. Louis County Executive Sam Page.

-St. Louis area officials haven’t yet determined how the settlement funds will be used, the statement said.
+St. Louis-area officials haven’t determined yet how the settlement funds will be used, the statement said.

+An NFL spokesman, in a brief statement, said the league and the St. Louis interests “have been able to fully resolve the dispute.”

 The case had been scheduled to go to trial Jan.
 10. The lawsuit sought more than $1 billion.
 It claimed the team’s move cost the St. Louis region millions of dollars in amusement, ticket and earnings tax revenue.